streamich/collaborative-editor/README.md

 npm install json-joy collaborative-editor
 ```

-Simple integration for any plain text editor:
+Simple integration for any plain text editor, for the most basic integration
+you only need to implement the `.get()` and `.set()` methods:

 ```ts
 import {StrBinding, EditorFacade} from 'collaborative-editor';